-Sometime during the year 1879 when the present city of Lake Charles was a small village of five hundred people, two Jews migrated from Washington, LA. to that village and became the first Jewish residents of this city.
-Those two were Leopold Kaufman and David Block.
+Sometime during the year of 1879, when the present city of Lake Charles was a small village of five hundred people, Leopold Kaufman and David Block, two Jews from Washington, Louisiana, migrated to Lake Charles and were the first Jewish residents of the small village.
+Thus, a Jewish community in Lake Charles began to form.